-Our labor was not always appreciated.
-We would look at thousands of spruce and balsam trees along a brook or near a swamp in a county forest near our home.
-Often the trees were laden with new snow that had to be shaken from the branches before we could pass judgment on a candidate.
-I am sure that we examined a hundred or more every year before we found the perfect tree.
+We would look at thousands of spruce and balsam trees and examine a hundred or more until we found the perfect one.
 Then we would take it home so we could listen to complaints about bare spots and flat sides.

 It was easier to take the criticism if we were eating one of Grandma Rang’s Date Cookies.
 Baking those was one way my mother celebrated Advent, and they were Dad’s favorite cookie.